 2025 GUEST FIlmmaker workshops and panels

-Join us after the screening of To Kill a Wolf for a Q&A with filmmaker Kelsey Taylor (Director, Writer, and Producer)
+Join us after the screening of To Kill a Wolf for a Q&A with filmmakers Kelsey Taylor (Director, Writer, and Producer) and Adam Lee (Producer and Cinematographer)

 Workshop Title: To Kill A Wolf Case Study: The Making & Distribution of an Indie Film